That Girl Can Fly

 Can you explain your latest trick and why it rocks?

 I just landed my first varial flip, which is a kick flip with a shuv-it.
 This is when the board goes through a rotational 360 on its axis while the board goes through a horizontal end-for-end 180.
 This maneuver requires the board clear the water by unloading your weight and then flipping it in the air in a circle while also spinning the board so that what was the "back end" is now the "front end."
 This was a first for women's wakeskating so it was pretty exciting, and it just happened to be caught on video while being towed behind a jetski!
-You can view the video at www.oneillgirls.com and search for "first girl to land a varial flip."
-I'm also always making up goofy stuff like the one-footed butter slide to keep tricks fresh and interesting for judges and sponsors, and an inspiration to other riders.
+I'm also always making up goofy stuff like the one-footed butter slide to keep tricks fresh and interesting for judges and sponsors, and an inspiration to other riders."

 What is your advice to young girls just starting out?

 A cable park is a great place to learn and meet other girls who ride.
 Get out to contests, clinics, and girl ride days!
 The industry is small and the girls are very supportive.
-Also, www.WakeGirls.com and www.ThrowitDown.com promote and showcase women in wake sports.
+Also, www.WakeGirls.com promotes and showcases women in wake sports.
 There are a ton of how-to videos and forums where great information is exchanged.
 Train like a champion — I often learn and perfect new moves on a trampoline with a just a skateboard deck.
 It saves the shins.
 I also spend a ton of hours behind my 2011 Sea-Doo Wake Edition.

 Did You Know?